 Frank’s erratic behavior, childish sense of humor, violent outbursts, and inability to relate socially, would leave one to believe he had problems going into the war.
 Today he might be diagnosed as suffering not only from post-tramatic stress syndrome but Asperger’s too.

 After he almost kills a fellow farmworker (having been fired from his first job, as a department store picture taker) with his homemade hooch, he literally jumps onboard a yacht, which just happens to have been commandeered by Lancaster Dodd for the wedding of his daughter.
-The stowaway is brought to Dodd’s quarters, and the enigmatic relationship of Master/Disciple begins.
+The stowaway is brought to Dodd’s quarters, and the enigmatic relationship of Master-Disciple begins.

 Quell soon learns that Dodd is a kind of teacher, healer, guru (Dodd described himself as “a writer, a doctor, a nuclear physicist, a theoretical philosopher”).
 His doting wife, daughter, and new son-in-law, and somewhat less-enthusiastic son, are all part of The Cause.
-Dodd works his way into the lives of the well-to-do, casting his spell, putting them “under” with a series of probing questions and suggestions, and then bringing them back, supposedly a little bit closer to “perfect” — that is, free of the demons that are causing their endless cycles of self-destructive, or at least self-impeding, behavior.
+Dodd works his way into the lives of a growing legion of devotees by casting his spell, putting them “under” with a series of probing questions and suggestions, and then bringing them back, supposedly a little bit closer to “perfect” — that is, free of the demons that are causing their endless cycles of self-destructive, or at least self-impeding, behavior.
 When questioned by a reporter who has insinuated himself into a party where Dodd is busy impressing potential patient/clients, the Master insists he is not trafficking in hypnosis, à la Freud, but it’s opposite.
 He is waking people up from their hypnotic state, á la Morpheus and the Red pill.
-(Note to self: when trying to convince someone of something ludicrous, always employ a homely metaphor.
+(Note to self: When trying to convince someone of something ludicrous, always employ a homely metaphor.
 Don’t think there is proof of past lives?
 Well, tell the doubting Thomas that when one travels around the bend, one can look back and not see what’s “beyond the bend,” but that doesn’t mean one has not come from there.
 Brilliant.)

 In one mesmerizing scene (pun intended), Dodd subjects Quell to an interrogatory session, forcing him to answers a series of questions about Quell’s family, his past, his own self-conception — without blinking.
 Phoenix’s eye literally tear as he strains to keep them open in one long, agonizing take in which he spits out painful response after painful response, including an admission of incest.
 This “cathartic” experience seems to bring Quell some kind of release, or at least temporary relief.

 When the Master finally releases the second part of his philosophical Bible, called “The Split Saber,” to something less than raves from people who would appear to be most invested in his work, a little more of the man behind the curtain is revealed.
-For example, of his approved teachers (Laura Dern) is concerned that, while Part One of his book said that those undergoing a session were to be told to “remember” the past, now they are to be asked to “imagine” it.
+For example, one of his approved teachers (Laura Dern) is concerned that, while Part One of his book said that those undergoing a session were to be told to “remember” the past, now they are to be asked to “imagine” it.
 Dodd becomes enraged that his methodology is being questioned.
-Imagine you’ve been abused by a family member.
+So do as you’re commanded: Imagine you’ve been abused by a family member.
 In the sixteenth century.
 It’s easy if you try.

 Quell finally rides off the Dodd reservation.
 That Dodd’s own son Val, as well as Dodd’s publisher, write off the Master’s work infuriates him, perhaps because he, too, doesn’t really believe in the past-life regressions and the trillions of years of forgotten history, or that he, Quell, is getting any better at coping with life.
 “You can’t take life straight, can you?” asks Dodd’s latest wife, Peggy (played with a two-dimensional and dull-witted conformity by the impeccable Amy Adams).